kyma-project/test-infra/docs/prow/prow-monitoring.md

 The steps assume you have completed the prerequisites.

 1. Make sure your kubectl context is set to a correct cluster.
-2. Go to the [prow/cluster/components/monitoring](../../prow/cluster/components/monitoring) directory and run command:
+2. Go to the [prow/cluster/components/monitoring](../../prow/cluster/components/monitoring) directory and run the command:
 ```shell
 jb install
 ```
 This will download all required dependencies for generating Grafana dashboards.

-2. Once the command is done run the following commands:
+2. Once the command is done, run the following commands:
 ```shell
 make generate_dashboards
 make apply_configmaps
 ```
 Those commands will generate json dashboards to the `dashboards_out` directory and apply them as configmaps to the kubernetes cluster.

-3. Once everything is done run `make clean` to remove the generated json files.
+3. Once everything is done, run `make clean` to remove the generated json files.

 ## Apply monitoring deployments

-1. If needed generate new Grafana password using a command `openssl rand -hex 12` and paste it as `password` value in the [`grafana_secret.yaml`](../../prow/cluster/components/monitoring/grafana_secret.yaml) file.
+1. If needed, generate a new Grafana password with command `openssl rand -hex 12` and paste it as `password` value in the [`grafana_secret.yaml`](../../prow/cluster/components/monitoring/grafana_secret.yaml) file.

-2. Apply Prow namespace and grafana deployment YAMLs in the following order:
+2. Apply Prow namespace and Grafana deployment YAMLs in the following order:
 ```
 prow_monitoring_namespace.yaml
 grafana_rbac.yaml